Microsoft Teams and SharePoint Integration

-Teams is a collaboration hub for project teams, bringing together various Microsoft 356 apps into one, easy-to-use platform.
+Microsoft Teams is a collaboration hub for project teams, integrating various Microsoft 356 apps into one easy-to-use platform.
+User adoption of Teams shows continued signs of acceleration, with 320 million active monthly users recorded in Microsoft’s FY24 Q1 results.

 What is Microsoft Teams?

-Microsoft Teams is a collaboration hub, providing users with key capabilities like:
+Microsoft Teams is a collaboration platform that provides users with several key features, including:

 - Real-time chat and messaging